Ethnic Ministry Gathering

 8:30 a.m. -12:00 p.m.

-We are gathering pastors, commissioned church workers, and lay leaders to discuss the challenges and opportunities of ethnic and intercultural ministry.
+We are gathering pastors, commissioned church workers, and lay leaders to continue our discussion of the challenges and opportunities of ethnic and intercultural ministry.
+We will build on our previous discussion back in November of last year.
+But we will also are eager for new voices and perspectives.
 This gathering will be a good opportunity to share stories, ideas, prayers, and support as we partner together in advancing His Kingdom.

-Rev. Dr. Tom Johnson will facilitate this discussion with the assistance of Rev. Alex Merlo and Rev. Hicham Chehab.
-These are exciting times as God brings people from all nations, tribes, tongues, and people to Northern Illinois.
+I will facilitate this discussion with the assistance of Rev. Valdas Ausra and Rev. Jeffrey Howell.
+These are indeed exciting times as God brings people from all nations, tribes, tongues, and people to Northern Illinois.
 We have the privilege and joy of participating in Christ’s commission to make disciples of all nations.
 We have a lot to learn from each other and to gain from our prayerful partnership in the Gospel.

 You are also asked to invite those you know who serve or assist in ethnic ministry in our district.